Sound Space Musical Terms and Definitions Glossary

 Interval: The distance between two notes.

-Intonation: Accuracy of pitch in playing or singing.
+Intonation: Accuracy of pitch.

 J

-Jazz: A genre characterized by swing and improvisation.
+Jazz: A genre emphasizing improvisation and swing.

 K

-Key: The group of pitches that form the basis of a music piece.
+Key: The tonal center of a piece.

 L

-Legato: Smooth and connected notes.
+Legato: Smooth connected notes.

 M

-Melody: A sequence of musical notes forming a recognizable unit.
+Melody: A sequence of musical notes.

 N

-Notation: A system for visually representing music.
+Notation: A system for writing music.

-Natural: A symbol cancelling a previous sharp or flat.
+Natural: A symbol cancelling sharps or flats.

 O

-Octave: An interval spanning eight notes.
+Octave: Interval spanning eight notes.

-Orchestra: A large group of instrumental musicians.
+Orchestra: A large ensemble of instruments.

 P

-Piano: A dynamic marking indicating to play softly.
+Piano: A dynamic marking meaning soft.

 Q